kalda-co/kalda/posts/2021/jan/why-should-i-try-meditation.md

 ### Decrease in stress, anxiety and depression

 Many studies have shown that meditation supports people to recover from stress.
-This study conducted a meta-analysis of many scientific studies and showed that: [Meditation appears to be effective for PTSD and depression symptoms.](https://pubmed.ncbi.nlm.nih.gov/27537781/) The Mayo clinic also states that:
+This study conducted a meta-analysis of many scientific studies and showed that: [Meditation appears to be effective for PTSD and depression symptoms.](https://pubmed.ncbi.nlm.nih.gov/27537781/){:target="_blank"} The Mayo clinic also states that:

 > Meditation can give you a sense of calm, peace and balance that can benefit both your emotional well-being and your overall health.

 ### Decrease high blood blood pressure

 This recent study showed that people who meditation over 8-weeks had a change in the expression of 172 genes that regulate inflammation, circadian rhythms and glucose metabolism.
 There was a decrease in blood pressure.
-[Reference](https://pubmed.ncbi.nlm.nih.gov/29616846/)
+[Reference](https://pubmed.ncbi.nlm.nih.gov/29616846/){:target="_blank"}

 ### Increased life expectancy

-Shinzen Young a meditation teacher and author of [The Science of Enlightenment](https://bookshop.theguardian.com/science-of-enlightenment.html) said that if you meditation for a few minutes a day, you’ll increase your lifespan.
+Shinzen Young a meditation teacher and author of [The Science of Enlightenment](https://bookshop.theguardian.com/science-of-enlightenment.html){:target="_blank"} said that if you meditation for a few minutes a day, you’ll increase your lifespan.
 If you want a great read about meditation, check out the link above for the Guardian review and link to buy.

 ### Increased attention span

 This study shows that meditation training improved perceptual discrimination and sustained attendion.
 The paper states that: “These results suggest that perceptual improvements can reduce the resource demand imposed by target discrimination and thus make it easier to sustain voluntary attention.”
-In short, mindfulness meditation led to longer attention spans.[Reference]()
+In short, mindfulness meditation led to longer attention spans.

 ### Overcoming challenges in mindfulness